dukedaily/solidity-expert/02_solidity进阶/07_send_ether.md

     function sendViaCallFallback(address payable _to) public payable {
         // Call returns a boolean value indicating success or failure.
-        // This is the current recommended method to use.
-        (bool sent, bytes memory data) = _to.call{value: msg.value}(abi.encodeWithSignature("noExistFuncTest()"));
+        // This is the current recommended method to use. (推荐使用) (bool sent, bytes memory data) = _to.call{value: msg.value}(abi.encodeWithSignature("noExistFuncTest()"));
         require(sent, "Failed to send Ether");
     }